avenge79/Spring-boot-Prime-numbers-Producer/README.md

 # Spring-boot-Prime-numbers-Producer
 Demo project of Microservices with Spring Boot - Producer app.
-This app generates random numbers and sends them to Consumer.
+This app generates random numbers (up to five) every XX seconds and sends them to Consumer.
 Generated numbers are saved to CSV file with default path '**/temp/producer**' which can be configured.

 ## To run projects from command line, make sure you have Java 11 installed and maven. <br/>
 First build and run my other app - Consumer: https://github.com/avenge79/Spring-boot-Prime-numbers-Consumer.git.<br/>